It was a tricky question.

 I had occasion to re-watch Knots Landing Season 3 over the summer, and when I was done, I thought of the film The Way We Were, with Barbra Streisand and Robert Redford.
 Not of the actual film, but of Pauline Kael's original review in The New Yorker, where she referred to it as "a torpedoed ship full of gaping holes which comes snugly into port."
 I don't think I could imagine a better description of Knots Landing Season 3.
 It's a fascinating season: the only one that I enjoy much more today than I did when it originally aired.
 In 1981-82, its odd mix of standalones and serialized episodes felt unsatisfying; now, thirty years later, knowing what to expect, I can look beyond it and see that Knots Landing both began and ended with that season.
 It's the season where the show finds its voice and its pacing; it's also the last season of the original format, a series powered by the claustrophobic energy of a cul-de-sac.
 It's a key season: the one that best understands – and illustrates, generally without melodrama -– how complex yet fragile marriages and families and friendships can be, and in that respect, it's a television rarity.

 In case you're able to locate Knots Season 3, here's all you need to know to get you started.
-Knots began with four households: there was the stable couple (Sid and Karen Fairgate), the new arrivals from Texas (Gary and Valene Ewing), the troubled couple (Richard and Laura Avery) and the young, hip couple (Kenny and Ginger Ward).
+Knots began with four married couples living in a Southern California cul-de-sac: there was the stable couple (Sid and Karen Fairgate), the new arrivals from Texas (Gary and Valene Ewing), the troubled couple (Richard and Laura Avery) and the young hipsters (Kenny and Ginger Ward).
 In Season 2, Sid's divorced kid sister Abby was added to the neighborhood: the requisite vixen and troublemaker.
 Season 2 ends with Sid going over that cliff, and Abby's ex-husband kidnapping their kids -- it's an easy place to pick up the story-line.
 There are essentially three longterm plots in Season 3.
 There's Karen (played by Michele Lee) mourning the loss of her husband.
 (Spoiler: he dies.)
 There's Laura (Constance McCashin) and her painful decision to leave her jerk of a husband -- and her even more painful decision to return.
 And best of all, there's Abby (Donna Mills) inserting herself into Gary and Val's marriage -- and truly, that's where this promising show gets great.

 The Val-Gary-Abby triangle is what most folks remember when they think of Knots Landing, and for good reason.
-Gary and Val (played by Ted Shackelford and Joan Van Ark) were the characters used to launch Dallas, and their marriage seemed unshakable.
-(Their backstory was about finding each other again after decades spent apart.)
-During the first few seasons, you figured only a force of nature could drive them apart, but when Abby blew into town and set her sights on Gary, all bets were off.
+Gary and Val, played by Ted Shackelford and Joan Van Ark, were brought over from Dallas (which Jacobs had also masterminded), with a backstory about finding each other again after decades spent apart.
+Their marriage seemed unshakable; during the first few seasons, you figured only a force of nature could drive them apart -- but when Abby blew into town and set her sights on Gary, all bets were off.
 Val offered him safety and security; Abby offered risk and thrills -- and for Gary, the alcoholic who lived life on the edge, it was an impossible choice.
 It was the sturdiest of soap triangles because both sides were well-supported: you could argue that Gary was his most stable with Val, but you could also argue, equally persuasively, that he was his most dynamic with Abby.
 Which Gary Ewing do you prize most?
 In the season's most memorable confrontation, in the series' best episode, "China Dolls," Abby and Val square off; Val needs to know what kind of hold Abby has on her husband.
 When they go at it, they fight for Gary in terms of how they see him and what they can offer him -- and by the time they're done, the viewer is just as torn as Gary.

 Those are the three key plots -- Karen mourning Sid, Laura wrestling with her marriage to Richard, and Abby coming between Gary and Val -- and by season's end, they've all been spectacularly successful.
 Getting there, though, has been agony at times.
 Ann and Ellis Marcus were brought on as headwriters in Season 3 -- they were among the best in the business (she had been headwriter of the Emmy-winning Mary Hartman, Mary Hartman in the 1970's).
 Because of the Marcus's background in daytime soaps, they get -- as the writers didn't in Season 2 -- that on shows like this, the pacing doesn't need to be furious.
 The waiting is part of the fun: the simmering tensions, the delayed gratification.
 Season 3 has all that, but parts of it also feel cautious and confused.
 The Marcuses clearly have no idea how far they can take the show in terms of making it a full-fledged soap; you see them careful not to repeat the mistakes of Season 2 -- but that carefulness is also a bit of a pain.
 Ann Marcus is renowned as one of the great plotters of the soap world (it's why when your show is a shambles, as Knots was in Season 2, and again in Season 13, you bring her in to save it, because she'll turn dross into gold), but strangely, the first half of Season 3 doesn't feel like an Ann Marcus soap at all.
 Every time a good plotline gets going, and you tune in the following week, awaiting a follow-up, it's nowhere in sight.
 Sometimes promising plotlines disappear for three or four episodes at a time; the Marcuses try to keep the show from getting too serialized too fast, so that casual viewers can still tune in.
 (The show was, after all, still building its audience.)